TReed1104/asgard-system-stack/README.md

 - Yggdrasil

 ### Heimdall
-Heimdall is a remote monitoring system used to monnitor the operational status of the computers in the School's computing labs.
+Heimdall is a remote monitoring system, used to monitor the operational status of the computers in the School's computing labs.
 The system also provides a "Find a PC" system for our students.

 ### Mimir
-Mimir is our timetabling engine, providing the ability for us to generate our own timetables for our rooms and labs.
-Functionality is currently in the works to provide a direct line of communnication of the University central timetable.
+Mimir is our timetabling engine, providing the ability for us to generate our own timetables for rooms and labs.
+Functionality is currently in the works to provide a direct line of communnication of the University central timetabling system.

 ### Yggdrail
 Yggdrasil is a content carousel display system, providing the ability to remotely assign carousels of custom content to display screens across campus.
-Yggdrasil has the ability to communicate with Heimdall and Mimir directly, allowing for the embedding of the lab availability and calenders into its carousels.
+Yggdrasil has the ability to communicate with Heimdall and Mimir directly, allowing for the embedding of the lab availability and calenders into its content carousels.

 <br>